1. How do I become a Marquette Law School student employee?

 - Complete a Form I-9 (don't forget your two forms of identification!)

-5. Where can I find copies of the time sheet and payroll schedule?
+7. Where can I find a copy of the payroll schedule?

-Hard copies of these items can be obtained in Room 238 of the Law School.
-Electronic copies are right here:
+Hard copies of the schedule can be obtained in Room 238 of the Law School.
+An electronic copy is right here:

 For further information, please refer to: